tsnellgrove/dark_castle/castle_to_do.md

 		link puzzle to total number of moves?
-Or to score? repeat option like 'again' / 'g' in Zork (JE request) Possibly add a room 6 with time travel??
+Or to score? repeat option like 'again' / 'g' in Zork (JE request) Possibly add a room 6 with time travel?? find a use for the word "griffonage" (illegible handwriting)

 5.x Future Ideas:
 	fun idea - small creature - like a mouse - as an item